-The 1161/1162 detectors are designed for easy field service and maintenance.
+The 1165/1165H/1165HS detectors are designed for easy field service and maintenance.
 When installed and used properly, they require minimal maintenance.
-The smoke detector should be tested annually per NFPA 72 2013 Standard section 14.4.3.2 testing table for System smoke detectors used in one-and two-family dwellings.
-It is recommended that the batteries be replaced with fresh new batteries at this time even though DMP has tested life expectancy of the batteries to be a minimum of 1 year under normal conditions, many factors can reduce this time.
+The smoke detector should be functionally tested per NFPA 72 2013 Table 14.4.3.2 for system type smoke detectors.
 See Testing the Detector Sensitivity and Smoke Testing the Smoke Detector.
-When an 1161/1162 detector requires maintenance, it extinguishes its LED.
+When an 1165/1165H/1165HS detector requires maintenance, it extinguishes its LED.